 - Official transcripts from all institutions of higher learning attended

 - Resume or CV

-- TOEFL scores if applicable (see instructions for foreign applicants)
+- TOEFL and USMLE scores if applicable (see instructions for foreign applicants)

 Application Deadlines & Decisions

 We consider all the data we receive from each applicant before making our decisions.
 We review Master of Science in Clinical Research applications and supporting documentation throughout the year for admission to the upcoming Fall term.
-In addition, the program accepts applications for matriculation during the Spring I and Spring II term.
-Specific term deadlines are:
+Application deadlines are:

 Admissions Requirements for Foreign Students